ProCycle Map Trick

 I really like the state 'gazetteer' maps available from DeLorme and Benchmark Maps.
 The level of detail fills in the gap between the GPS and a road map.
 Unfortunately they are so large as to be difficult to carry on a motorcycle.
 A simple solution that works very well is to cut your gazetteer in half.
 I've been doing this for years.
 Now it's easy to carry high detail maps with me on every ride.

-First, get yourself a gazetteer:
+First, get yourself an atlas or gazetteer:

 Take a good sharp utility knife and a straight edge and cut it right in half: